Turkey Cutlets with Creamy Pan Sauce

 - Dill, fresh (opt) - 1 tsp , chopped

 - Stock, any type - 1 cup

 - Oil, cooking - 2 Tbsp

-- Prep breading - Whisk together the first portion of flour, salt and pepper.
+Prep breading - Whisk together flour, salt, and pepper.
 (Can be done up to 5 days ahead)

-- Green onions - Chop, keeping green and white parts separate.
+Green onions - Chop green parts only (use white parts in another dish).
 (Can be done up to 3 days ahead)

-- While pasta is cooking, coat halloumi with prepared flour mixture (shake it to remove any excess or the coating will burn) and set on a plate.
+While pasta is cooking, coat turkey with prepared flour mixture (shake it to remove any excess or the coating will burn) and set on a plate.

-- Heat a skillet over medium-high heat.
-Add oil and then halloumi to heated oil.
+Heat a skillet over medium-high heat.
+Add oil and then turkey to heated oil.
 Sear on both sides until golden brown, 3 to 4 minutes.
-Set halloumi aside and cover it with foil to keep it warm.
+(If the turkey won't easily fit in the pan without overlapping, sear it in batches.)
+Set turkey aside and cover to keep warm.
 Return pan to heat.

-- Toss pasta and green beans with butter and lemon zest.
-Season with salt and pepper.
+Toss pasta and green beans with butter and lemon zest.
+Season with some salt and pepper.
 Top with almonds.

-- Serve halloumi with pasta and green beans on the side.
+Serve turkey with pasta and green beans on the side.
 Enjoy!